fpserg/RealMe/docs/PRODUCT/2026-07-27/LI.md

 Remote work observation: this day was busy in Career Realm, but I managed everything quite effectively.
 BUT!
 I was in coworking, which is closer to Career environment, not Household.
 Also this feels a bit like cheating to Household.
 Still hope remote is a one-off, not a new standard.

+LI

+Going to Stronghold after Oksi’s back from dentist.
+Tomorrow is beds delivery and assembly, also hope to advance Stronghold Gas Campaign while there.
+Visit to administrative entity required, high level of bureaucracy expected.